 As mentioned earlier, you can either handle your business's taxes or hire a professional to take care of them.

 The same principle applies to your SAM registration.

 USFCR's SAM Assistance Service provides benefits such as:

 - Case manager support

 Small Business Set-Asides

-Another important factor to consider when looking to work with the federal government is small business set-asides.
+Another important factor to consider when working with the federal government is small business set-asides.

 What is a small business?

 This might seem like a basic question with an arbitrary answer.
-However, before we get into small business set-asides, we need to cover who the federal government considers being a small business.
+However, before we get into small business set-asides, we must cover who the federal government considers a small business.

 Luckily, for federal contractors, the government's answer has specific requirements.